sea-d401d1-javascript/rest_api/jimVermillion/README.md

-#Add Authentication to your Two Resource App
+#Add Authentication to your Two Resource App for Codefellows 401 js

 ##Description
 Authentication has been added using BasicHTTP and Tokens to the double resource.
 Validation has been added to make sure all incoming usernames are unique.
-Submit as a PR to your original Two Resource REST API App assignment.
+Thanks for viewing.

 ##Rubric